thosgood/this-weeks-finds/markdown/251-300/week272.md

 And for really hard-core results on standard Borel spaces and Polish groups, try this:

-19) H. Becker and A. S. Kechris, Descriptive Set Theory of Polish Group Actions, Cambridge U. Press, Cambridge, 1996.
+19) H. Becker and A. S. Kechris, Descriptive \mathsf{Set} Theory of Polish Group Actions, Cambridge U. Press, Cambridge, 1996.

 I can't imagine any of the normal readers of This Week's Finds will